Mitchell Buckley?

 I know, the sun’s in your eyes.
 I’ll put my hand…

-If I sit like this…I can interview you.
+If I sit like this…I

 Right.
 I’m blocking.
 It’s okay, because this interview has—